-The intervention is spaced, continuous theta burst (cTBS) stimulation to either the anatomically-defined dorsolateral prefrontal cortex or angular gyrus.
-This will entail two trains of 50 Hz triplet bursts of stimulation delivered at 5 Hz (theta rhythm) continuously for 40 seconds (600 pulses for each train for a total of 1200 pulses) at an intensity based on 80% of a participant's active motor threshold.
-These two trains will be separated by between 5 and 25 minutes of rest, hence the stimulation is "spaced".
+The interventions are spaced, continuous theta burst (cTBS) or intermittent theta burst stimulation (iTBS) or sham stimulation to either the anatomically-defined or functionally-defined FEF. cTBS will entail two trains of 50 Hz triplet bursts of stimulation delivered at 5 Hz (theta rhythm) continuously for 40 seconds (600 pulses for each train for a total of 1200 pulses) at an intensity based on 80% of a participant's active motor threshold. iTBS will entail brief 2 s trains of 50 Hz triplet bursts of stimulation delivered at 5 Hz (theta rhythm), separated by 10 s for a total of 190 pulses (600 pulses) and, as with cTBS, this total train will be repeated twice (for a total of 1200 pulses) at an intensity based on 80% of a participant's active motor threshold.
+These two trains in both cTBS and iTBS will be separated by between 5 and 25 minutes of rest, hence the stimulation is "spaced".

 Subjects will be their own controls.
-The use of subjects as their own controls was selected because it will permit within-participant comparisons of the effect of theta burst stimulation on the dorsolateral prefrontal cortex versus the angular gyrus.
+The use of subjects as their own controls was selected because it will permit within-participant comparisons of the effect of active versus sham stimulation.
 While this approach will avoid many random individual difference factors which might confound interpretation of effects relative to a between-participants design, the chief limitation of this design is session order effects.
-Namely every participant will have target stimulation occurring either first, or after a control stimulation session, and they will also perform the working memory tasks either first, or after another session.
+Namely every participant will have target stimulation occurring either first, or after a control stimulation session, and they will also perform the oculomotor tasks either first, or after another session.
 Session order will be treated as a covariate in all analyses.